canujohann/spring-boot-starter/readme.md

-# Spring boot sample
+# Spring boot sample for JAVA CoP

 ### Basic sample

 #### build.gradle file

-Add in the rot of your project the build.gradle file below :
+Add in the root of your project the build.gradle file below :

 > build.gradle